 In general, the back muscles contract best when using a neutral grip, and this attachment provides the most comfortable version of that.

 The other downside is you really can’t use this attachment for anything besides t-bar rows.
-It’s a big hunk of metal for just one exercise, so if you’re going for space economy or ease of transport, this isn’t your best option.
+It’s a big hunk of metal for just one exercise.

 This angled t-bar attachment has a lot of the benefits of the neutral grip attachment and the rope put together.
 You can grab it with a neutral grip but you also don’t have to worry about the small annoyances of the tricep rope.